Pomax/arduino-midi-recorder/README.md

 }
 ```

 That's... that's not a lot of code.
 And the reason it's not a lot of code is that MIDI was intended to be super small both to send and to read/write.
-The only tricy part is the `writeVarLen()` function, which turns integers into their corresponding byte sequences.
+The only tricky part is the `writeVarLen()` function, which turns integers into their corresponding byte sequences.
 Thankfully, the MIDI spec handily provides the code necessary to achieve this, so we simply adopt that for our Arduino program and we're good to go:

 ```c++
 #define HAS_MORE_BYTES 0x80